Tripleshot Rides have resumed again under the rules set out in our

 The A ride is a no holds barred, go as fast as you can general sufferfest.
 If you get dropped from this ride no one is going to slow down and wait for you.
 However, if someone gets a flat or a mechanical, the ride usually stops until the problem is solved.
 The B and C rides are “no-drop rides” (i.e. nobody will be left behind).

-The C-group will either ride the University Circle or the Box, usually in a pace-line keeping everyone together with a sprint on the last lap.
+The C-group will rides the University’s Ring Road, usually in a pace-line keeping everyone together with a sprint on the last lap.
 The C ride is always at the pace of the slowest rider, making this a great ride for an introduction to group riding.

 *New riders should always make sure the rider next to them points out all turns.
 Identify any new riders in your group, and keep them informed of upcoming turns and hazards.